 Joey Buss (tenor)-started singing in the seventh grade while taking private voice lessons.
 At Edison High School in Huntington Beach, he sang in their chamber choir, jazz choir, show choir, and madrigal ensemble.
 He was put into his first quartet, Short and Sweet, in his freshman year of high school and hasn’t stopped singing barbershop since.
 Joey is a member of the Westminster Chorus, where he has earned several chorus gold medals (7, actually!).
 He has also won two International Collegiate Quartet Championships singing tenor with The Vagrants in 2009 and The Newfangled Four in 2013.
 Outside of his barbershop successes, Joey sings in a 60’s/70’s/80’s style cover band called “Hollywood and Vinyl,” and works part time for California State Parks at Huntington State Beach.

 Jackson Niebrugge (lead) – Has been performing since he was 6 years old.
 He was first introduced into music while singing in the Santa Clarita and Los Angeles Children’s Choruses from ages 6 to 10.
 At 11 years old, he picked up the trumpet and followed that all the way through to college, earning him his bachelor’s degree in Trumpet Performance from the Bob Cole Conservatory at California State University, Long Beach.
 While at CSULB, Jackson met Jake Tickner in the fall of 2010, who invited him to attend a rehearsal with the 9-time international chorus Masters of Harmony, and suddenly the urge to sing was revived.
 He went on to win multiple gold medals with both the Masters of Harmony and later The Westminster Chorus, The 2009 Choir of the World.
 Jackson served on the board of directors of the Masters of Harmony as the VP of Chapter Development in 2015 and later became President of the board in 2016, a position her served in for two years.
-In 2010, he became a dual member with the Westminster Chorus, where he is now one of their Lead Section Leaders, as well as being on the music team.
+As a member of the Westminster Chorus, Jackson continues to fulfill his role as one of the Lead Section Leaders, as well as being on the music team.
 Jackson’s hobbies include playing guitar, writing songs, and maybe the occasional video game.
-He is currently a manager-in-training at 5 Guys Burgers and Fries.
+He is currently a Lessons Lead with Guitar Center.